-At the start of the recruitment process it is important to define what the responsibilities of the post holder will be, as well as the qualifications and experience needed to perform the role.
+At the start of the recruitment process it is important to define what the responsibilities of the postholder will be, as well as the qualifications and experience needed to perform the role.
+A job description and person specification must accompany each vacancy.